 Twenty-eight percent of full-time employees reported feeling burned out at work "very often" or "always," and 48% feel burned out "sometimes."
 Employee burnout has been growing in severity over the years, but 2020 took it to a whole new level.
 For many, remote working has blurred the lines between work and home life, making it hard to set boundaries, and employees find work getting worse than in previous years.

 Organizations need stress management group activities to mitigate burnout—especially if the company is remote.
 Teams can rest, recharge, and reset while feeling more connected to their coworkers.
-Here are five stress management group activities to help you get started.
+Here are eight stress management group activities to help you get started.

 1. Open up with icebreakers